Camille Villar: Senator (2025–present)

 Villar ran for senator in the 2025 election, having filed her certificate of candidacy on October 4, 2024.
 She pledged for "new politics" as the only millennial candidate for senator in the Villar political family.
 She was included in the Alyansa para sa Bagong Pilipinas slate by incumbent President Bongbong Marcos.
 Villar was endorsed by Vice President Sara Duterte, and the two appeared on a television advertisement citing the long-time friendship between their respective political families.
 After being adopted by the Partido Demokratiko Pilipino (PDP) as a guest candidate in the DuterTen slate, Villar placed tenth and won one of the twelve contested seats.
+Villar was the top spender among the senatorial candidates, having spent ₱179.6 million in the 2025 campaign, after ranking precariously in pre-election surveys.

-She joined her brother Mark in the Senate, as their mother Cynthia has left the Senate due to being term-limited.
+Villar joined her brother Mark in the Senate, as their mother Cynthia has left the Senate due to being term-limited.
 She was among the 20 senators who voted to archive the articles of impeachment against Vice President Sara Duterte.

+In January 2026, the Securities and Exchange Commission filed a complaint with the Department of Justice charging Villar Land, its officers and related entities for alleged market manipulation, insider trading and misleading disclosures that distorted the company’s share prices.
+Among the accused are directors Manny Villar as Villar Land chair; wife Cynthia Villar; their children Paolo Villar, Mark Villar and Camille Villar; directors Cynthia Javarez, Ana Marie Pagsibigan and Garth Castañeda; and company Infra Holdings Corp. and MGS Construction.
+Camille is additionally accused of insider trading for buying 73,600 Villar Land shares in December 2017, before a corporate disclosure that resulted in a jump in the company's share price.

+In June 2026, the Office of the Ombudsman initiated a graft investigation into allegations that Senator Camille Villar and her brother, Senator Mark Villar, improperly interfered with the execution of Phase 2 and Phase 3 of the Light Rail Transit Line 1 Cavite Extension project.
+Investigators are examining claims that corporate and political influence was utilized to shift the original railway alignment from Sucat, Parañaque, toward the C5 Road corridor in Las Piñas to financially optimize commercial real estate developments owned by the Villar family.
+Parallel legislative oversight reports led by local lawmakers noted that construction remains stalled due to an unsigned Right of Way Usage Agreement involving Villar affiliated firms like Fine Properties Inc. and Villar Land Holdings, Inc. where Villar previously held administrative and directorial roles.
+Camille Villar has issued a total denial of the accusations, stating that she has had zero participation, intervention, or presence in any discussion, deliberation, or meeting regarding the LRT1 extension project in either her personal capacity or her capacity as a legislator, while further stating that she welcomes an impartial investigation to establish her adherence to public service duties.